ApiTheory/httpsql/examples/README.md

 ## Setup

-Each file expects the following environment variables to be set in order to connect to your postgres database:
+Each file expects the following environment variable to be set in order to connect to your postgres database:

-- HOST
-- DATABASE
-- USER
-- PWD
+- DATABASE_URL

 We suggest using a .env file in the root of the project to drive these values.
 A .env.sample has been provided in the examples directory.